 By the way, did you know, in the early days, people of both sexes wore the saree?
 It became more refined, adjustable and in tune with the gender needs of men and women.

 Jainee Gandhi is a Certified Image Consultant from Image Consulting Business Institute – the pioneer in India in the field.
-She works on Lifestyle Evaluation, Personal Style Evaluation, Body Shape Analysis, Wardrobe Clustering, Etiquette, Body Language & Grooming Sessions that will help people create smart impression – thereby increasing their self confidence.
+She works on Lifestyle Evaluation, Personal Style Evaluation, Body Shape Analysis, Wardrobe Clustering, Etiquette, Body Language & Grooming Sessions that will help people create a smart impression – thereby increasing their self-confidence.
 She also conducts corporate workshops, Individual Consulting and coaching Educations institutions on similar lines.

 Armed with passion for artistic excellence and prompted by flair for eclectic designs, Shruti Bhandari has carved a niche of her own in the world of fashion.